voodoo999/matlabMower/README.md

-# matlabMower
+# Matlab of mower
-Matlab implementation of mower project
+This is the matlab implementation of the mower project of Robotic Institut of the University of Luebeck.